- The laptop is overheating when charging issue can be caused by a faulty or outdated graphics card.

 To remove dust, first shut down the laptop, remove the battery, unplug the power strip, and use a can of compressed air to blow dust out of the area inside the vents.

 When the computer is turned on, place it on a hard, level surface keeping the vent areas unobstructed.
 Using your notebook computer on a cloth surface can block the airflow and cause overheating.

 If you have a lot of software open on your computer, your computer works harder and generates more heat.
 Reduce the amount of heat by increasing the efficiency of your computer.

 2. Get a laptop cooler/cooling pad

-Before you buy a laptop cooler or a cooling pad, check and understand how air flows in and out of your laptop, because many laptops such in cool air from underneath, so it won’t make sense to get a cooler that sits at the bottom of the laptop, which means it will accelerate overheating.
+Before you buy a laptop cooler or a cooling pad, understand how air flows in and out of your laptop.
+This is because many laptops take in cool air from underneath.
+So it won’t make sense to get a cooler that sits at the bottom of the laptop, as it will accelerate overheating.

 3. Run the power troubleshooter

 - Click the Start icon and type troubleshoot in the search bar.